FWDekker/fo4vr-modlist/README.md

    [As explained in the introduction](#about-modding-fo4vr), most mods will be created for the wrong game version.
    The game warns you of this in the main menu.
    This mod disables those warnings, because they're annoying and there's not a whole lot you can do about it anyway.
-2. **[Unofficial Fallout 4 Patch - UFO4P](https://www.nexusmods.com/fallout4/mods/4598)** (v2.1.5) <sub>![required]</sub>
+2. **[Unofficial Fallout 4 Patch - UFO4P](https://www.nexusmods.com/fallout4/mods/4598)** (v2.1.5) <sub>![recommended]</sub>
-   Fixes a bunch of bugs, big and small, in the base game.
+   Fixes a bunch of bugs, big and small, in the base game and add-ons.
-   Though there are some incompatibilities because VR is not supported by the mod authors (like with most other mods on this list), overall the pros outweigh the cons.
+   UFO4P's authors do not officially support VR, but overall the pros outweigh the cons.
    * **Requires:** all DLC
+   * **Note:**
+     Some users report that UFO4P soft locks the DLC (especially with FO4FH).
+     I have not experienced these bugs myself, and have not received such bug reports for this mod list specifically.
+     Some people have strong opinions about UFO4P, so I'll leave the choice whether to install this one up to you.
+     Either way, note that UFO4P (like many complex mods) should not be removed from your save after having used them.
    * **Patch:** [Unofficial Fallout 4 VR Fix](https://www.nexusmods.com/fallout4/mods/47117) (v1)
    * **Patch:** [VR weapon and armor keyword crash patch](https://www.nexusmods.com/fallout4/mods/79711) (v2.1.5-1.0.4)
 3. **[DLCVR - Fallout 4 VR and DLC standalone bug fixes](https://www.nexusmods.com/fallout4/mods/28842)** (v1.0.4) <sub>![required]</sub>